Tree Trimming and Tree Pruning:

 Forest Thinning/ Fire Mitigation:

 As well as lessening the chance of severe fire, these efforts (when done properly) create healthier forests.
 People in old times would regularly use ground fires and grazing to ensure that forests did not become overly dense; this allowed trees to grow in healthy succession, and for grasses, shrubs and forbes to flourish.
 Because of the relatively new practices of old growth logging and fire supression, many of the modern forest scapes that we are used to seeing today are sickly and overcrowded, making fine tinderboxes and prime habitat for parasites and disease.
 We utilize hand crews with chainsaw and brush chipping capabilities to replicate the effects of ground fires and grazing, in order to encourage our forests to return to a healthy state of being.
+We regularly consult other reputable, local foresters and arborists to ensure that we are implementing the most comprehensive and appropriate forest thinning practices possible for our region.

 Rockscaping and Other Erosion Control Practices: